RGB-Schemes/oculus-start-bot/README.md

 }
 ```
 5. Run `npm run config`  - Sets up the Discord server's Slash Commands and other configuration properties.
 This uses your secrets configured above so that you can securely deploy everything.
+6. Going back into your AWS Account, add API Keys and associate them with the bot's API Gateway endpoints to authorize others to call the bots commands.

+At this stage, you should be able to use the bot on your server and use the various REST APIs!
+Note that there may be some time delays as things propogate through the system, so you may need to wait for some time (for example: Discord can be slow when updating the available Slash Commands).

 # Architecture Overview
 This is the architecture for how this project is laid out server-side.
 The tools used to create these diagrams are: